Improving Diffusion-based Inverse Algorithms under Few-Step Constraint via Learnable Linear Extrapolation: Experiments

 \subsection{Experimental setup}

-\textbf{Inverse algorithms.} We consider nine mainstream diffusion-based inverse algorithms with distinct formulations and design principles, including DDRM \cite{ddrm}, DDNM \cite{ddnm}, $\Pi$GDM \cite{pigdm}, DMPS \cite{dmps}, DPS \cite{dps}, DiffPIR \cite{diffpir}, ReSample \cite{resample}, RED-diff \cite{reddiff}, and DAPS \cite{daps}.
-ReSample \cite{resample} is originally designed for latent diffusion, thus we set the Encoder and Decoder in ReSample to identity mappings for pixel diffusion models.
-All these algorithms are decomposed following the canonical form described in Section~\ref{section3.1}, with the details provided in Appendix~\ref{appendix_detailed_decomposition} in the supplementary material.
+\textbf{Inverse algorithms and hyperparameters.} We consider nine mainstream diffusion-based inverse algorithms with distinct formulations and design principles, including DDRM \cite{ddrm}, DDNM \cite{ddnm}, $\Pi$GDM \cite{pigdm}, DMPS \cite{dmps}, DPS \cite{dps}, DiffPIR \cite{diffpir}, ReSample \cite{resample}, RED-diff \cite{reddiff}, and DAPS \cite{daps}.
+All these algorithms are decomposed following the canonical form described in Section~\ref{section3.1}, with the details provided in Appendix~\ref{appendix_detailed_decomposition}.
 We evaluate the performance of all algorithms under total steps of $S=3, 4, 5, 7, 10, 15$.
-Due to space constraints, we report part of the results in the main text and defer the complete results to Appendix~\ref{appendix_complete_results} in the supplementary material.
+Due to space constraints, we report part of the results in the main text and defer the complete results to Appendix~\ref{appendix_complete_results}.
+For the training of LLE, we fix $\omega=0.1$ and utilize the schedule-free AdamW \cite{sfadamw} to optimize the coefficients on $50$ diffusion-generated samples.
+More training details are supplemented in Appendix~\ref{appendix_experiments_details}.

 \textbf{Datasets and diffusion checkpoints.} Two datasets are used: CelebA-HQ \cite{celeba-hq} and FFHQ \cite{ffhq}.
 The checkpoint for CelebA-HQ is obtained from \cite{celeba-hq_checkpoint} and we follow \cite{ddnm} to use the 1k test set.
 The checkpoint for FFHQ is obtained from \cite{dps}, and the evaluation follows \cite{resample, daps} with $100$ randomly selected images from the validation set.